Update May 2018

 SAP HANA studio update site

 Another great feature of SAP HANA studio is the update site.
-You can configure a SAP HANA system to host the update package for SAP HANA studio.
+You can configure an SAP HANA system to host the update package for SAP HANA studio.
 This way, when you update the SAP HANA server using the lifecycle management tools, an update will be immediately available for the SAP HANA studio.
-Anyone using studio in your environment can than update their version to the latest available at their convenience.
+Anyone using studio in your environment can then update their version to the latest available at their convenience.
 Users can even configure studio to check automatically at a certain schedule or at startup, for example, to verify if an update is available.
 The update site mechanism uses HTTP(S), the same as for the other components of the Eclipse IDE or SAP HANA tools [http://tools.hana.ondemand.com], and can be made available – if desired – to anyone with internet access.

 As of SPS 7, the update site is hosted by SAP HANA XS.
 Previously, Software Update Manager (SUM) was used for this purpose.